Divide-And-Conquer/Divide-And-Conquer.github.io/_posts/2022-11-03-E-Cigarette-Battery-Eliminator.markdown

 # multiple category is not supported
 category: jekyll
 # multiple tag entries are possible
-tags: [jekyll, sample, example post]
+tags: [reuse, sample, example post]
 # thumbnail image for post
 img: ":BrotherPrinter2.jpg"
 # disable comments on this page